Multi-agent Policy Optimization with Approximatively Synchronous Advantage Estimation: Approximatively Synchronous Advantage Estimation in Multi-agent System

-In marginal advantage estimation, actions are sampled from the agents' past policies.
-The estimation is still asynchronous because it assumes the invariance of others' policies.
-However, synchronous advantage estimation requires the prediction of other agents' future action, as shown in figure 1(c).
-In marginal advantage estimation, problem of action prediction becomes policy prediction.

-Direct prediction of others' future policies is very difficult.
-In iterative training, only others' policies of next iteration are needed.
-Assume others' joint policy of iteration $i$ is $\pi^{-a}_i(u^{-a}|\tau^{-a})$.
-Synchronous marginal advantage is given by
+In this subsection, we describe how to achieve synchronous estimation in MAE through approximations.
+Synchronous policy estimation requires the prediction of other agents' future policies, as shown in Figure 1.
+Direct prediction of others' future policies is very difficult \citep{PolicyR}.
+Instead, in iterative training, only others' policies of the next iteration are needed.
+Assume others' joint policy of iteration $i$ is $\pi^{-a}_i$.
+The marginal advantage function with synchronous estimation can be written as: